What is Hernia?

 What are the common signs of a Hernia?

 The most commonly observed sign is the formation of a lump/bulge in the area that has been affected.
-Inguinal hernia throws up the symptom of a lump near the pubic bone.
+An inguinal hernia throws up the symptom of a lump near the pubic bone.
 You will be able to feel a hernia when you touch the area while standing up.
 A hernia in a child can be detected by feeling the bulge when it is crying.
-In case of an umbilical hernia, the lump or the bulge is usually the only symptom.
+In the case of an umbilical hernia, the lump or the bulge is usually the only symptom.

 Inguinal Hernia symptoms